When is the best time to fly to Monterrey?

 Of course, one can’t visit Monterrey without digging into some true, authentic Mexican cuisine, and countless restaurants in the city serve freshly grilled meats and spicy sides.
 Don’t miss the slow-cooked goat, a Monterrey specialty.

 Getting around Monterrey

 Public transportation options in Monterrey include a metro system and a public bus system, both of which make it relatively easy to get around the city without a car.
 For times when a car is necessary, though, taxis can be arranged by phone and are generally an affordable option.
 Rental cars are also available, and visitors generally find Monterrey navigable by car.

 Getting from the Airport to the City

 General Mariano Escobedo International Airport, also known as Monterrey International Airport (MTY), is the primary airport serving the city.
-About 30km from the city centre, the airport is well connected to Monterrey by an express bus service that runs directly from the city to the airport.
-Taxis can also be hired at the airport, and car hires are available.
+About 19 miles from downtown, the airport is well connected to Monterrey by an express bus service that runs directly from the city to the airport.
+Taxis can also be rented at the airport, and car rentals are available.